-Two ADUs - to staff expected to act as back-up to Manager Review and Improvement Services or Professional Practice Leader, Business Support Manager, overseeing the induction of staff throughout a year.
+Two ADU - leadership responsibilities - eg expectation to act as back-up to Manager Review and Improvement Services, Professional Practice Leader, or Business Support Manager.
+Other leadership roles such overseeing the induction of staff throughout a year.

-One ADU - for Peer review, extended coaching and mentoring of new staff, taking the role of lead, providing specialist services in respect of te reo me ngā tikanga Māori, taking role of lead national delegate for the PSA or other ongoing responsibility as agreed by the DCE.
+One ADU - extended coaching and mentoring of new staff, taking the role of lead, providing specialist services in respect of te reo me ngā tikanga Māori, taking role of lead national delegate for the PSA or other ongoing responsibility as agreed by the DCE.

-The approval and allocation of ADU's will be at the DCE level.
+The approval and allocation of ADUs will be at the DCE level.

-8.2.3 Higher Duties Allowance
+8.2.3 Higher Duties Allowance (HDA)

 The CE may approve an allowance over and above the ADUs in exceptional circumstance i.e. where an employee is undertaking a higher-level position for a period of 3 months or more.
+ADU payment will not be made during a period of HDA payment.